arjunsam94/Topic_modelling/README.md

 # Topic modelling with blog titles

 ## Background
-To perform market research of BetterHelp for a personal project, I exported the site's blog data from the SEO intelligence platform, <a href="https://mangools.com/">Mangools</a>.
+To perform market research of BetterHelp for a personal project, I exported the site's blog data from the SEO platform, <a href="https://mangools.com/">Mangools</a>.

 ## Problem
 The raw data exported from Mangools had over 400 blog titles and it was difficult to identify themes behind content that is driving traffic to Betterhelp.